Legal Insurance

 Today, same-sex couples have the same rights to marry as heterosexual couples.
 Though many people still join civil unions for a variety of reasons.
 Some common reasons partners may opt for or remain in a civil union include:

-The process for getting a civil union is similar to that of a marriage.3 Civil union partners will need to apply for a certificate of civil union and meet certain requirements, such as paying a fee and being of a certain age.
-And while the terminology to terminate a civil union is different from a marriage — divorce versus dissolution — the process is fundamentally the same.4 An application for dissolution is filed in court, and partners will have to agree on how to divide assets and other shared obligations.
+The process for getting a civil union can be similar to that for getting married.3 Civil union partners will need to apply for a certificate of civil union and meet certain requirements, such as paying a fee and being of a certain age.
+And while the terminology to terminate a civil union is different from that for a marriage — divorce versus dissolution — the process is fundamentally the same.4 An application for dissolution is filed in court, and partners will have to agree on how to divide assets and other shared obligations.

-In addition to the proceedings, civil unions also share many of the same rights, benefits, and legal protections as marriages.5 Some of the most common shared protections include:
+In addition to the proceedings, civil unions also share many of the same rights, benefits, and legal protections as marriages.5 Some of the most common protections both types of unions have include:

 As mentioned earlier, the main difference between a civil union and a marriage is that civil unions aren’t recognized by the federal government.
 Since civil unions are only recognized at the state level, they don’t offer certain federal protections and benefits.